Future Orientation of the Group

 The Management Board’s Overall Statement on the Anticipated Development of the Group Including Its Overall View of the Risk and Opportunity Situation

-We believe that the risk of burdens from a muted or even recessive development of the global economy or in important core regions continues to exist.
-In addition, considerable risks to our short-term sales and earnings performance are posed by the higher price volatility on the raw materials markets and by short-term exchange-rate fluctuations.
+We believe that the risk of burdens from a development of the global economy that is worse than we expected or even recessive, or in important core regions, continues to exist.
+In addition, considerable risks to our short-term sales and earnings performance are posed by the higher price volatility on the raw-materials markets, by impairments for intangible assets acquired within the framework of acquisitions, and by short-term exchangerate fluctuations.

 Overall, we have not found any risks that could endanger the continued existence of the company.
 The risks we face are set against opportunities that could enable us to achieve sales and earnings performance surpassing our forecasts.